Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities

-is a $(\tilde\mu+\tau,\tilde\nu+\tau,\infty)$-operator for any exponent scalar $\tau\ge0$. \end{lemma} First observe that all our function operators are special.
-We stress however that it is a crucial assumption (at least at this level of generality) that the quantity $\tau$ is an exponent \textit{scalar}.
-In our application $\tau$ corresponds to $\hat \nu$ which by definition \eqref{eq:defnu} can in general obviously not be identified with a scalar (unless $\nu_1=\nu_2$).
+The proof of \Propref{prop:ModSIVP} makes heavy use of \Theoremref{th:smoothexistenceN} and of the following general lemma which can be proved with techniques presented in \cite{Ames:2012vz}. \begin{lemma} Suppose $W\mapsto F[W]$ is any special $(\tilde\mu,\tilde\nu, + \infty)$-operator for any exponent vectors $\tilde\mu$ and $\tilde\nu$.
+Choose any $W_0\in X_{\delta,\tilde\mu,\infty}$.
+Then \be W\mapsto F[W_0+W]-F[W_0] \ee is a $(\tilde\mu+\tau,\tilde\nu+\tau, + \infty)$-operator for any exponent scalar $\tau\ge0$. \end{lemma} First observe that all our function operators are special.
+We stress however that it is a crucial assumption that the quantity $\tau$ is a \textit{scalar}.
+In our application, $\tau$ corresponds to $\hat \nu$ which by definition \eqref{eq:defnu1} can in general obviously not be identified with a scalar (unless $\nu_1=\nu_2$).
 We can therefore only apply this lemma directly to operators which do not depend on $\UGcomp{6,-1}$, $\UGcomp{6,0}$ and $\UGcomp{6,1}$ related to the quantity $Q$ (see \Eqref{eq:blockdiagonalcoords}).
-In \Sectionref{sec:foestimates} (cf.\ in particular the discussion of \Eqref{eq:hsf}) we have seen that the only operators in our equations which depend on $\UGcomp{6,-1}$, $\UGcomp{6,0}$ and $\UGcomp{6,1}$ (and for which the lemma can therefore not be applied directly) are $\FredGVOneTwo{\cdot}$ and $\FGVTwoTwo{\cdot}$.
-For these two operators we shall exploit a useful consequence of \Lemref{lem:hoc}, namely that the difference operator in \Eqref{eq:diffop} is a $(\tilde\mu+\tau,\tilde\nu+\min_{i\in\{1,\ldots,d\}}\tau_i,\infty)$-operator if $\tau$ is an exponent \textit{vector}.
+In \Sectionref{sec:foestimates} (cf.\ in particular the discussion of \eqref{eq:hsf}) we have seen that the only operators in our equations which depend on $\UGcomp{6,-1}$, $\UGcomp{6,0}$ and $\UGcomp{6,1}$ (and for which the lemma can therefore not be applied directly) are $\FredGVOneTwo{\cdot}$ and $\FGVTwoTwo{\cdot}$.
+For these two operators we will exploit a useful consequence of \Lemref{lem:hoc}, namely that the difference operator in \Eqref{eq:diffop} is in general at least a $(\tilde\mu+\tau,\tilde\nu+\min_{i\in\{1,\ldots,d\}}\tau_i, + \infty)$-operator if $\tau$ is an exponent \textit{vector}.